 (c) The use of separate coating formulations in volumes of less than 20 gallons per calendar year.
-No source shall use more than a combined total of 250 gallons per calendar year of exempt coatings.
-Records of coating usage shall be maintained as per section (8) of this rule; or
+No source may use more than a combined total of 250 gallons per calendar year of exempt coatings.
+Records of coating usage must be maintained as per section (8); or

 (d) Sources used exclusively for chemical or physical analysis or determination of product quality and coating performance (such as research facilities and laboratories) unless: